JonAbrams/SpaceAce/README.md

 **Is this Flux-compatible**

-Not quite, but it does take a lot of inspiration from Flux.
+Nope, but it does take a lot of inspiration from Flux + Redux.

 ## License